Kings and Kernels in Semicomplete Compositions: Kings

 {\bf Remark A}: According to the second paragraph of the proof for the claim in Theorem~\ref{thmd}, we actually can divide $H_1, \dots, H_t$ in a strong semicomplete composition $Q=T[H_1, \dots, H_t]$ into those for which all $v\in H_i$ are 3-kings (in this case, $u_i$ is a 3-king of $T$) and those for which no $v\in H_i$ is a 3-king.

 Recall that in Theorem~\ref{Bang-Huangking}, Bang-Jensen and Huang \cite{Bang-Jensen-Huang2} proved that a quasi-transitive digraph $D$ with a 3-king contains at least two 3-kings provided that it has no source.
-It is worth noting that we cannot replace the condition ``If $T$ has no source'' in Theorem~\ref{thmd} by ``If $Q$ has no source'', according to the following example: let $Q=T[H_1, \dots, H_t]$ be a semicomplete composition such that $u_i$ dominates (but is not dominated by) $u_j$ for any $1\leq i< j\leq t$, and $H_1$ is a digraph with vertex set $\{u_{1, j}\mid 1\leq j\leq 6\}$ and arc set $\{u_{1,j}u_{1,j+1}, u_{1,j+1}u_{1,j} \mid 1\leq j\leq 6\}$.
-It can be checked that $Q$ has no source but $u_{1,4}$ is the unique 3-king of $Q$.
+It is worth noting that we cannot replace the condition ``If $T$ has no source'' in Theorem~\ref{thmd} by ``If $Q$ has no source'', according to the following example: let $Q=T[H_1, \dots, H_t]$ be a semicomplete composition such that $T$ is a transitive tournament with source $u_1$, and $H_1$ is a symmetric digraph with vertex set $\{v_{j}\colon\ 1\leq j\leq 7\}$ and arc set $\{v_{j}v_{j+1}, v_{j+1}v_{j} \colon\ 1\leq j\leq 6\}$.
+It can be checked that $Q$ has no source but $v_{4}$ is the unique 3-king of $Q$.

 The following result concerns the adjacency between 3-kings and non-kings.